Oath of Allegiance of James I of England: Subsequent history

 The main years of the controversy were 1608 to 1614, but publications directly connected with it appeared until 1620.
 Subsequently, it remained a topic of polemics, but Charles I was little interested in continuing his father's patronage of writers who addressed it.
 By the 1630s authors such as Du Moulin and David Blondel on these topics could expect no reward.

 The oath was used against Catholics during the rest of the 17th century, for example in the cases of Robert Drury, Thomas Atkinson, John Almond, John Thulis, Edmund Arrowsmith, Richard Herst, George Gervase, Thomas Garnet, John Gavan, and Henry Heath; the last two left writings against it.
 George Calvert, 1st Baron Baltimore, a Catholic, found his attempt to settle in Virginia, where the oath had been introduced in 1609, was defeated by it.
 His son Cecilius Calvert, 2nd Baron Baltimore, on the other hand, ordered his adventurers to take the oath, but whether he insisted on this is uncertain.

 Charles I of England generally recognised that Catholics could not conscientiously take the Oath of Supremacy, and frequently exerted his prerogative to help them to avoid it.
 On the other hand, his theory of the divine right of kings induced him to favour the Oath of Allegiance, and he was irritated with the Catholics who refused it or argued against it.
 Pope Urban VIII is said to have condemned the oath again in 1626, and the controversy continued.
 Preston still wrote in its defence; so also, at King Charles's order, did Sir William Howard (1634); this was probably the future William Howard, 1st Viscount Stafford.
 Their most important opponent was Jesuit Father Edward Courtney, who was therefore imprisoned by Charles.
 The matter is frequently mentioned in the dispatches and the "Relatione" of Panzani, the papal agent to Queen Henrietta Maria.

 The Sorbonne, on 30 June 1681, shortly before approving the Gallican articles, censored the English oath, and found in it very little to object to.

+Oath of Obedience and Popish Recusants Act 1605 were repealed by Religious Disabilities Act 1846.